SenhorBardell/maze/README.md

-# Simple Maze generator and path solver
+# Simple Maze generator and pathfinder

 Made explicitly as a test task for systtech guys.
+Without any heap or queue usage.

 usage: